What’s In Your Water? Part 1

 Lush Cosmetics

-Image of Lush shampoo bar
+Image of Lush shampoo bar, white with pink edges.

 I tried a shampoo bar from Lush Cosmetics and it crumbled halfway through its life as well.
-I did not enjoy the scent either but I highly respect Lush Cosmetics because of its naked packaging.
+I did not enjoy the scent either but I highly respect Lush Cosmetics because of their naked packaging.
 Their products are handmade, vegan, and cruelty-free.
 This particular bar just didn’t work for me.
 However, I like and respect the company so much that I plan to try additional shampoo bars.
 Here’s why:

 “Since 2005, we’ve sold more than 41 million shampoo bars, saving 124 million plastic bottles from ever being produced.
 That’s approximately 3417 tons of plastic saved, or about the weight of 30 blue whales.
-Imagine if everyone ditched the bottle in favor of the bar!” -Lush Cosmetics6
+Imagine if everyone ditched the bottle in favor of the bar!” -Lush Cosmetics34

 The Right To Shower Shampoo Bar & Bar Soap

-The Right To Shower Shampoo bar packaging
+The Right To Shower Shampoo bar packaging with a yellow and orange bar inside, visible through the package window.

 I found this brand at Whole Foods, and they claim to help bring mobile showers to people living on the streets, which is pretty cool!
 It’s a large bar for the price and can be used on both the hair and body, which is an added benefit.
-These bars are vegan, sulfate-free, are made in the US, use Rainforest Alliance Certified palm oil, are cruelty-free and are packaged in 100% recycled carton paper.
+These bars are vegan, sulfate-free, are made in the US, use Rainforest Alliance Certified palm oil, are cruelty-free, and are packaged in 100% recycled carton paper.
 I love the promise of this product!
 But it does not keep my hair as cleansed as I’d like – I noticed some build-up on my scalp.

-Photo by Element5 Digital from Pexels
+Photo by Element5 Digital from Pexels.

 What about Conditioner?